React Translation with react-i18next: A Complete Guide

 </Trans>

-PTC always starts with a free trial that lets you translate 2,500 words into up to 2 languages.
-After that, you pay as you go with no subscription—you only pay for what you translate.
+PTC starts with a free 30-day trial that lets you translate 20,000 words into 2 languages.
+After that, you pay as you go with no subscription.

 import { useTranslation } from 'react-i18next';